alteryx/react-comms/src/Docs/getting-started/linter.md

-Alteryx's linting standard is based on the Airbnb styleguide, with some customizations.
+The Alteryx linting standard is based on the Airbnb styleguide, with some customizations.
 For a list of rules, and to explore the project details in Gitlab, go to [eslint-config-ayx-ui](https://git.alteryx.com/ayx-ui/eslint-config-ayx-ui).

-If you only use JavaScript, then install the base package:
+If you only use JavaScript, install the base package:

 ```js static
 // JavaScript only